A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 Willard’s Ice Cream

-This beloved small-batch ice cream shop is renowned for its creative flavours, making it a popular destination for ice cream lovers, young and old.
+This beloved small-batch ice cream shop is renowned for its creative flavours, making it a popular destination for ice cream lovers.

 Location: 942 Main Street East, Hamilton